Welcome to Living Stone Sculpture

 If you are interested in commisioning, purchasing or exhibiting my work then please contact me.

-Two of my Living Stones have been included in "The Natural Eye", the Society of Wildlife Artists' Annual Exhibition at the Mall Galleries in London.
-In 2016 the Sea Urchin was featured and in 2014 my larger than life woodlouse, Roly Poly.
+Some of my Living Stones have been featured in "The Natural Eye", the Society of Wildlife Artists' Annual Exhibition at the Mall Galleries in London.
+These include the Inquisitive Pangolin, my Sea Urchin and my larger than life woodlouse, Roly Poly.

 My work was also shown at the 2014 Rheebridge Open Art Exhibition in Cambridgeshire.